plone/buildout.coredev/plips/reviews/plip12253-review-rpatterson.rst

   Fine for this PLIP, but worth noting

-- Some forms are still formlib:

-  * @@usergroup-controlpanel

 - The "Member Registration" field doesn't seem to have any effect on the @@register form